Pranamswa/awesome-piracy/readme.md

 I also plan on adding more sections, such as
 - Youtube Clients
 - Nyaa Stuff
-- File Hosting (Both private and public)
+- File Hosting (Both private and public) --> Cloud Storage

 Please ensure you use an adblocker like :star2: [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.